 Layer your lighting, not just your fixtures

-Lighting is one of the most common things holding a room back.
-Relying on a single overhead fixture can make even a well-designed space feel flat.
+Lighting is one of the most common elements holding a room back.
+When a space relies on a single overhead fixture, it can feel flat and slightly unfinished, even if everything else is working well.

 Anchor the room with a rug or wall treatment

 If a room feels unfinished, it’s often missing a strong visual anchor.
-This is where rugs and wall treatments come in.
+Rugs and wall treatments help define the space and bring everything together in a more cohesive way.

 Edit what feels heavy or overcrowded

 Start by clearing surfaces and editing down what’s on display.
 Keep a few meaningful or well-scaled pieces and let them stand out.
-If the room still feels crowded, consider removing or repositioning one piece of furniture to create more breathing room.
+As a result, the room begins to feel more open and balanced.
+If the space still feels crowded, consider removing or repositioning one piece of furniture to create more breathing room.
+These small edits can make a noticeable difference, helping the space feel lighter, calmer, and more intentional.

 Style with intention, not just decoration

-It’s easy to add objects to a room, but styling is about how those pieces work together.
+It’s easy to add objects to a room, but styling is really about how those pieces work together.
+A well-styled space feels considered, even if the elements themselves are simple.

 Photography by Hudson’s Bay (1), A Plus Creative (2), Stacey Brandford (3)